datalakin/20PBITips/README.md

 2. Flight Delays.pbix

 This is the .pbix file used for the demo.
 I have reduced the data size in order to upload to Github.
 Please do not use this for commercial purposes, training or any other purposes other than individual reference.

+The data used in this .pbix file is from the [2015 Flight Delays and Cancellations Kaggle dataset](https://www.kaggle.com/datasets/usdot/flight-delays)